Kunalmalviya06/Uber-Data-Analysis/README.md

 ---

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
+You can read about the [MIT License](https://opensource.org/licenses/MIT) for details.
+Essentially, it allows others to use, modify, and distribute your work as long as they include the original license and copyright notice.

 ---